-Use standard LAN cables to connect PCs to the Switching Hub ports on the Wireless ADSL Router.
+Use standard LAN cables to connect computers to the Switching Hub ports on the Wireless ADSL Modem Router.
 Both 10BaseT and 100BaseT connections can be used simultaneously.

-3. Connect ADSL Cable
+3. Connect RJ-11 Telephone Cable

-Connect the supplied ADSL cable from to the ADSL port on the Wireless ADSL Router (the RJ11 connector) to the ADSL terminator provided by your phone company.
+Connect the provided telephone cable from the ADSL port to the ADSL phone jack which provided by your ADSL phone company.